bahodge/tomb-of-annihilation/sessions/Session 42.md

 We continue through the hallway.
 We are told that we should shatter the bottle when we need her.
 She disappears.

+We open the secret door and kill a skeleton and some zombies.
+We find a sarcophagus with a crane on it.